milosz08/tv-archives-aggregator/README.md

 }
 ```

-application is running and waiting for http requests.
+application is running and waiting for HTTP requests.

 6. Setup **app-scrapper**:

-* This application is a Java Swing app and can be run from Intellij configuration or simpler
+* This application is a Java Swing app and can be run from Intellij configuration (located in `.run`
-  directly from `AppScrapperMain.java` class via
+  directory).

-## Create executable JAR files (bare-metal)
+## Create executable JAR file (bare-metal)

 1. To create executable JAR file for client app (**app-frontend** + **app-backend**,
    **app-scrapper**), you must type (for UNIX):